Can ISP's See You, Using a VPN?Posted June 28, 2018, 1:40 p.m. by Jonathan

 When your ISP is looking at your online activities, it will appear to them as though you are browsing through a secure website.

 If you look at the address bar of your browser, you will sometimes see that a website has 'HTTPS' at the start of the URL instead of 'HTTP.'
-The additional letter 'S' signifies that this is a secure website, and it is this sort of security which is used by banks, PayPal, Amazon, and thousands of other websites.
+The additional letter 'S' signifies that this is a secure website, and it is this sort of security that is used by banks, PayPal, Amazon, and thousands of other websites.

 In other words, it is normal for someone to be on a 'secure' website, and when you are using a VPN, that's how it looks to your ISP.